 Key points: How star formation starts; role of gravity; circumstellar disks; upper and lower mass limits for stars

-Stars form in the centers of dense molecular clouds.
+From a variety of observations, it appears certain that stars form in the centers of dense molecular clouds.

 Generally speaking, we think most star formation proceeds along the same lines: